tanerkay/laravel-model-acl/README.md

 ## Thanks

-- [Spatie](https://spatie.be) for making awesome packages, this package leverages `spatie/laravel-package-tools` and is itself partially derived from `spatie/laravel-activitylog`.
+- [Spatie](https://spatie.be) for making awesome packages, this package leverages `spatie/laravel-package-tools` and is itself derived from `spatie/laravel-activitylog`.

 ## License